73rd Venice International Film Festival

-The 73rd annual Venice International Film Festival was held from 31 August to 10 September 2016.
-English director Sam Mendes was the President of the Jury for the main competition.
-The opening night film was Damien Chazelle's musical La La Land.
-The Golden Lion was awarded to Lav Diaz's film The Woman Who Left.
+The 73rd annual Venice International Film Festival was held from 31 August to 10 September, 2016, at Venice Lido in Italy.

+English filmmaker Sam Mendes was the jury president of the main competition.
+Italian actress Sonia Bergamasco hosted the opening and closing nights of the festival.
+The Golden Lion was awarded to The Woman Who Left by Lav Diaz.

 A new project named Venice Production Bridge was introduced in this edition of the festival.
-The new project is intended to attract industry professionals and focus on original projects for films, internet, series, virtual reality, and works in progress, in order to help their development and production.
+The new project was intended to attract industry professionals and focus on original projects for films, internet, series, virtual reality, and works in progress, in order to help their development and production.
 It is also meant to work in conjunction with the Venice Film Market which started in 2012.
 Such projects as Final Cut in Venice, meant to help finance original films from African countries, and the Venice Gap-Financing Market will come under its scope.

+The festival opened with La La Land by Damien Chazelle, and closed with The Magnificent Seven by Antoine Fuqua.